-Azamara's fleet -- Azamara Journey and Azamara Quest -- serves up a delightful ambience that's a hybrid of luxury and big-ship cruising.
-The ships, which hold only 690 passengers, offer a superb blend of amenities (multiple dining venues, a casino, plentiful balcony cabins, and a quite generously-sized fitness facility).
+Azamara's fleet -- Azamara Journey and Azamara Quest -- serves up a delightful ambiance that's a hybrid of luxury and destination immersive cruising.
+The ships, which hold only 690 passengers, offer a superb blend of amenities (multiple dining venues, a casino, plentiful balcony cabins, spa and a quite generously-sized fitness facility).
 Yet they are small enough to feel friendly and cozy.
 Their size allows them to call at smaller, more offbeat ports and dock closer to cities that, in many cases, require larger vessels to tie up in outlying cargo ports.

 The line, which favors destination-intensive itineraries over long cruises with lots of sea days, is gradually improving its enrichment programs, choosing primarily to focus on lecturers with expertise in the history and culture of the region in which ships are traveling.
 You can also find activities on improving computer skills, organized Bridge, recipe demonstrations and wine-tasting.
 A casino is located smack in the middle of the ship; you can't miss it.

 In the evenings, Azamara offers a range of options, from music revues in the Cabaret Lounge, its main theater, to dancing and live music in the Living Room.
 The can't-miss event on any Azamara cruise is the once-a-journey pool party, weather permitting (our favorite: The White Party).